5 Best Skin Hydrators For Your Brightest, Dewiest Complexion Yet

 "Along with hydration, glycerin helps with improving the function of the skin barrier, which helps prevent the loss of water, protecting the skin from irritation and improving wound healing in the skin," says board-certified dermatologist Raechele Cochran Gathers, M.D., about glycerin's benefits.
 So not only can glycerin help pull in water, but it also keeps water from seeping out.
 Double duty at its finest.

 Oh, the beloved, ever-buzzy HA.
-A fabulous hydrator, hyaluronic acid is the key molecule involved in skin moisture (in fact, 50% of the body's total amount of hyaluronic acid resides in the skin), and it can hold 1,000 times its own weight in water.
+A fabulous hydrator, hyaluronic acid is the key molecule involved in skin moisture3 (in fact, 50% of the body's total amount of hyaluronic acid resides in the skin3), and it can hold 1,000 times its own weight in water3.
 Translation?
 It's the poster child for dewy, juicy skin.

 "It draws water into the stratum corneum, the top layer of the skin.
 It is a humectant, so it gives an immediate improvement in the way the skin looks—less ashy, dry, dull," holistic dermatologist Cybele Fishman, M.D., once told us.
 If you're in the market for an HA-infused product, these serums are the very best.